lFandoriNl/chamaeleon/README.md

 ## Overview

 Chamaeleon is a dynamic and versatile project designed to provide a flexible and extensible platform for building web pages.
-It is built on architecture that supports extensions and plugins, allowing users to customize and enhance their web development experience.
+It is built on architecture that supports plugins, allowing users to customize and enhance their web development experience.

 ### Capabilities